IloBe/Egypt-Pharaoh-Hieroglyphs/README.md

 ## Software
-In general, the software is implemented with Python 3.12.0 and for the web application with Plotly 5.17.0 resp.
-Dash 2.13.0.
+In general, the software is implemented with Python 3.12.0 and for the web application with Plotly 5.17.0, Dash 2.13.0.

 ## License